 By Michael Lanza

-I often get asked, “What’s your favorite trip?”
-And I can’t answer that one.
+I often get asked the question, “What’s your favorite trip?”
+And I don’t have an answer.
 To pick just one from all the amazing adventures I’ve had the good fortune to take over the past three decades feels like an impossible task.
-So instead, I’ve assembled the following list of my 10 all-time favorites (so far).
-It includes, among other five-star trips, backpacking the Teton Crest Trail and John Muir Trail to Glacier National Park, plus hiking across the Grand Canyon; and trekking in Iceland, Patagonia, and Italy’s Dolomite Mountains (photo above), and some places that might surprise you.
+Instead, I’ve just updated this list of my 10 all-time favorites (so far).
+It includes some of America’s best backpacking trips, from the Teton Crest Trail and John Muir Trail to Glacier National Park, plus hiking across the Grand Canyon, trekking in Iceland, Patagonia, Norway, and Italy’s Dolomite Mountains (photo above), and some places that might surprise you.